johnwesterman/illumio_core/README.md

 ```
 sudo -u ilo-pce /opt/illumio-pce/illumio-pce-ctl reset
 ```
 Once you do a reset you will need to start the PCE.
-Reference the section titled <a name=pce-start> "Start and run the PCE"</a> and "Initialize the PCE Software" above.
+Reference the section titled ["Start and run the PCE"](#pce-start) and "Initialize the PCE Software" above.
 Once the PCE is in runlevel 1 you will need to recreate the database and set up the org as mentioned above.
 This is essentially starting over.

 If you have installed a VEN repo you do not have to recreate that step in the reset process.